microsoft/FluidFramework/packages/dds/tree/src/schema-stored/Stored and View Schema.md

 ## Use as `Stored Schema`

--   Document load: The application can check that their view schema matches their stored schema and that the root has supported content.

-    See `checkCompatibility` in [Schema.ts](./Schema.ts) for an example of how this could work.
 -   Writers: When inserting new content and updating modified nodes, shared-tree can check them against the schema in the document.

     If you insert something into a document that does not currently have schema for the types you are using, you also have to include the schema as part of the edit.